gunjandatta/gunjandatta.github.io/pages/topics/webparts-modern.md

 }
 ```

-#### Set Render Method
+#### Set SPFx onRender Method

-The render method will call the webpart component, passing the required properties.
+The SPFx `onRender` method will incude the following code to render the webpart contents.

 ```ts
 // Render the custom form webpart